theaton89/highest-profit/README.md

 # Objective
- Read a CSV file containing corporate profits over the years and create JSON format data and look for highest profit values in the data.
+ Read a CSV file containing corporate profits over the years, create JSON format data and look for highest profit values in the data.

 # Output
 The main.js file parses the data.csv file and provides: